A dichotomy for minimal hypersurfaces in manifolds thick at infinity: Yau's conjecture for finite volume hyperbolic -manifolds

 Besides we have

-The inequality $\geq$ follows from definitions, whereas $\leq$ comes from the second bullet in the list of properties of $g_m$, the Fact of Subsection \ref{Appendix D} and the possibility to glue two $p$-sweepouts together with good bound on the mass (see end of proof of Theorem \ref{flore}).
+Note that for any compact domain $D$ of $(\mathcal{C}(X),h)$, if $m$ is large then $(\mathcal{C}(X^m),h_m)$ contains an isometric copy of $D$.
+So the inequality $\geq$ in (\ref{eeequality}) follows from definitions whereas the inequality $\leq$ in (\ref{eeequality}) comes from Items (ii) (iii) in the list of properties of $g_m$, the Fact of Subsection \ref{Appendix D} (which says that a $1$-seepout naturally yields a $p$-sweepout with natural mass bounds) and the possibility to glue two $p$-sweepouts together with good bound on the mass (see end of proof of Theorem \ref{flore}): in other words for any $\varepsilon>0$, a $p$-sweepout of a compact domain $D$ of $(\mathcal{C}(X),h)$ with slices of mass at most $A'$ yields, for $m$ large, a $p$-sweepout of $(\mathcal{C}(X^m),h_m)$ with slices of mass at most $A'+\varepsilon$.

-If there is a closed minimal surface $S$ in $\interior(X)$ intersecting $\Gamma$, either strictly stable or degenerate stable of Type I or II, then by the same arguments as in the proof of Theorem \ref{oneinfinity} applied to $(X_m,g_m)$, for $m$ large we get another saddle point minimal surface $\Gamma_1\subset (X,g_{hyp})$ and we can continue.
+If there is a closed minimal surface $S$ in $\interior(X)$ intersecting $\Gamma$, either strictly stable or degenerate stable of Type I or II, then by the same arguments as in the proof of Theorem \ref{oneinfinity} applied to $(X^m,g_m)$, for $m$ large we get another saddle point minimal surface $\Gamma_1\subset (X,g_{\mathrm{hyp}})$ and we can continue.
 Either we get infinitely many saddle points or the process stops.

 Hence we can assume that actually any minimal surface intersecting $\Gamma$ is a saddle point.
 As in the proof of Theorem \ref{oneinfinity}, by an approximation argument, minimal surfaces produced by min-max can be supposed to intersect $\Gamma$.
-From here, we can apply almost verbatim the end of proof of Theorem \ref{oneinfinity} to $(X,g_{hyp})$ by using $(X_m,g_m)$ for $m$ large.
+From here, we can apply almost verbatim the end of proof of Theorem \ref{oneinfinity} to $(X,g_{\mathrm{hyp}})$ by using $(X^m,g_m)$ for $m$ large.
 More precisely: if $X$ is compact without boundary then we conclude using \cite{MaNeinfinity}.
-If $X$ is non-compact, for all $p$ we produce as in the proof of Proposition \ref{etouiminmax} a connected minimal surface $\Gamma^{(p)}_m\subset (\interior(X_m),g_m)$ intersecting $\Gamma$, of index at most $p$, satisfying for an integer $k_{p,m}$ (which is even when $\Gamma^{(p)}_m$ is 1-sided):
+If $X$ is non-compact, for all $p$ we produce as in the proof of Proposition \ref{etouiminmax} a connected minimal surface $\Gamma^{(p)}_m\subset (\interior(X^m),g_m)$ intersecting $\Gamma$, of index at most $p$, satisfying for an integer $k_{p,m}$ (which is even when $\Gamma^{(p)}_m$ is 1-sided):